amurrell/LEMP-setup-guide/README.md

 First, `ssh` into your server and navigate to your website installation location, eg. `cd /var/www/`.

-Recommended to ssh into your server with agent forwarding ie `ssh root@yourip -A`
+Recommended to ssh into your server with agent forwarding ie `ssh root@yourip -A` if you are not planning to use deployment keys for your projects.

 ### Clone the repo